Does Winter Heating, or Summer Cooling Use More Household Energy?

 In the summer, setting your thermostat to 78 degrees Fahrenheit (25 degrees Celsius) or higher can save you up to 8% on your cooling bill.
 Use of ceiling fans and opening windows during cool hours can help reduce the need of AC.
 To reduce energy consumption during the summer months, it is important to make sure your air conditioning system is properly maintained.
 Also, closing curtains and blinds during the day can help keep your home cool.

-In conclusion, the energy consumption of a Canadian household varies by season, with the highest consumption typically occurring during the winter months.
+In conclusion, the energy consumption of a household varies by season, with the highest consumption typically occurring during the winter months.
 By making sure your home is well insulated, properly maintaining your heating and cooling systems, and reducing the use of appliances and electronics, you can greatly reduce your energy consumption and save money on your energy bills.

 Let us know your thoughts in the comments below!
 Is the thermostat set to 78 Fahrenheit / 25 Celsius in the summer doable, or too hot?